chrishulbert/gondola/README.md

 	* Big Buck Bunny 2008 1080p blah.vob
 	* Big.Buck.Bunny.vob

 If it finds a year, it assumes the text to the left is the title.
 Text to the right is ignored, as it's usually resolution/codec/other stuff.
-Dots/periods are converted to spaces, which it then uses to search OMDB for the movie metadata.
+Dots/periods are converted to spaces, which it then uses to search TMDB for the movie metadata.

-If it cannot find a year, it still searches OMDB to find the movie, but it stands less of a chance finding the correct movie if there's no year.
+If it cannot find a year, it still searches TMDB to find the movie, but it stands less of a chance finding the correct movie if there's no year.

 For TV shows placed in `New/TV` folder, use the following: